KevinChuaKw/basics-of-backend-1/readme.txt

 9. To add handlebars enter 'yarn add hbs' into the terminal

+10. To add wax-on enter 'yarn add wax-on' into the terminal

 Depending on the view point request and response will be information from the client that is needed